TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 ![Starstorm 2](https://github.com/swuff-star/Starstorm2/blob/main/SS2-Project/Assets/Starstorm2/ReadmeAssets/ss2logopurple.gif?raw=true)

 **Starstorm 2** is a work-in-progress adaptation of the Risk of Rain 1 mod "Starstorm".
-It currently features three new survivors, three new monsters, over 20 new items and equipment, and numerous new challenges to shake up your runs.
+It currently features four new survivors, three new monsters, over 20 new items and equipment, and numerous new challenges to shake up your runs.

 ![New Survivors...](https://github.com/swuff-star/Starstorm2/blob/main/SS2-Project/Assets/Starstorm2/ReadmeAssets/ss2survivorpromo.gif?raw=true)

 * **Executioner**  - An aggressive, versatile survivor with an arsenal made for picking off targets and chaining kills.
 His powerful Ion Manipulators gain charges with every kill.

+* **Chirr** - A whimsical creature of Petrichor V, with a variety of abilities that give her a unique control over the battlefield.
+She supports her friends with potent buffs and heals.

 * **???** - Survivors of unknown origin, familiar yet unfamiliar.
 Under the right conditions, you may meet them on the Planet, but they certainly won't be on your side.